 Dig into the orange folder a few levels and you’ll finally get to the program launcher:

 Does it say “click to launch”?
-No. But it’s the file labelled “start-tor-browser.desktop”.
+No. But it’s the file labeled “start-tor-browser.desktop”.
 Okay, not too far off.
 Anyway, double click on it and you’ll be prompted to authorize an untrusted app:

 I trust Tor so encourage you to click on “Trust and Launch“, though you get to make your own mind up about this.